Ford's promise to fire Hydro One CEO shows he has no plan, Wynne says

 Published Friday, April 13, 2018 1:04PM EDT

-OAKVILLE, Ont. -- Premier Kathleen Wynne says Doug Ford's promise to fire the CEO of Hydro One if elected this spring shows he has no plan to lead the province.
+OAKVILLE, Ont. -- Doug Ford's promise to fire the CEO of Hydro One if elected this spring shows he has no plan to lead Ontario, Premier Kathleen Wynne said Friday, calling the Tory leader's pledge little more than "bluster."

-Wynne says everyone in the province should be worried if Ford's plan is an example of his approach to government policy, calling it "bluster" put forward in place of a plan.
+On Friday, Wynne noted that Schmidt's salary was in range with comparable positions, and said Ford's promise won't save a single ratepayer in the province "one cent."

+"We have a complex electricity system and saying that you're just going to remove people from office when there is really no coherent plan for how the electricity system should work, I think is irresponsible," she said.

-She says voters don't know Ford's priorities yet because he has not released a platform.
+Wynne, whose Liberals have promised billions in new spending to enhance health care and child care in recent weeks, said voters don't know any of Ford's priorities yet because he has not released a platform.

+"We have no idea about any of his priorities apart from maybe firing one CEO," she said.
+"That's not policy, that's not a plan.
+That's a slogan masquerading as policy."

+While Ford would indirectly have the power to turf the Hydro One CEO, he'd have to do it by removing the entire company's board and having the new directors fire Schmidt.
+That move wouldn't come cheap, triggering at least $10.7 million in severance for the executive, according to the company's annual shareholders report released on March 29.

 Ontario's election is set for June 7.